MITCHELLNJESS/capture/C2/A3_System/README.md

 ### 2. Install Dependencies

-Activate your existing A3 environment or create one:
+If using virtual environment: Activate your existing A3 environment or create one:

 ```bash
 conda activate A3_system  # or use your existing environment